-The TAHMO AWS network has complimented the GMet station network thereby improving the spatial resolution of the GMet data.
+The TAHMO AWS network has complemented the GMet station network thereby improving the spatial resolution of the GMet data.
 This has helped GMet in generating gridded datasets of temperature and rainfall by merging the gauge data with satellite rainfall estimates and reanalyses data.
-In terms of data quality, the data have shown consistent correlation with the GMet observatories within close proximity of the TAHMO stations and for that reason is used as reference stations for quality controlling the observed data.
+In terms of data quality, the data have shown consistent correlation with the GMet observatories within close proximity of the TAHMO stations and for that reason used as reference stations for quality controlling the observed data.

 It has also made available real-time data for weather monitoring and forecasting thereby improving the operational work of the forecast office.